-How To Best Use Disney+: 8 Tips To Get The Most Out Of The Streaming Service
+How To Best Use Disney+: 9 Tips To Get The Most Out Of The Streaming Service

 For all the parents out there, especially with young kids, it is so nice to have the ability to create a profile for each of your children.
 My daughter (Frozen, princesses) and son (Cars, Star Wars) have completely different interests, so it's nice for each of them to have their own place to watch their favorite movies, shows, and even create their own watchlist of titles to watch later.

-Another great thing about children profiles is the amazing collections that populate the front page of the homepage.
-Your kids can watch all the classic Mickey Mouse cartoons or see what's new on Disney Junior.
+Another great thing about children's profiles is the amazing collections that populate the front page of the homepage.
+Your kids can watch all the classic Mickey Mouse cartoons or see what's new on Disney Junior if you’re trying to break their CoComelon habit.
 Maybe this is one of the reasons young viewers are responsible for the platform's success.

 Request Movies And Shows Missing From The Collection